“My life has been one long descent into respectability.”

 I could have put a dresser against the door in case__but experience taught me that it will only encourage him furthermore.

 My son that time happened to be sleeping at my aunt’s house, but my ex-didn’t know it and that was good; it means my son’s room was the most unlikely place he was going to look for me.
 No matter how fucked up the man might be, he more or less still is a good father; unless it’s that time of the year again, then nothing counts.

 My son had two clever annoying spoiled cats named Dulce and Snooze, they were mother and daughter.
 Both of them loved to swing themselves on my draperies and could open doors by themselves.
 I caught them in the act of doing exactly that.
 From a reasonable distance they would run at full speed, then jump; grab the handle and hang on there till the door opens.
 Hateful little pests.
 If only my son did not adore them…

 I was already deep in my slumber when I felt some presence in the room (I sleep like a duck or a dolphin, with one eye open.
 With my ex in the neighbourhood, you never know…) and I thought: Snooze.
 She was the favourite and treated the room of my son as hers, technically I was the intruder; I sighed and told myself for one night it didn’t matter, I could share a room with a cat.

-After a while I felt some weight pressing down on the mattress.
+After a while, I felt some weight pressing down on the mattress.
 She must have jumped on the bed with me.
 A moment later I felt something was on my chest so, I said: “Snooze, go away” and I swept her off me.

 My arm must have fallen off the side of the bed because I realized that it was on the floor and the darn cat was licking my fingers.
 Once again I shooed the animal away.